 "The Insult uses its familiar courtroom drama framework to deliver a hard-hitting statement on modern Middle Eastern politics as gripping as it is thought-provoking," the website's critic consensus reads.

 Victoria & Abdul, a British biographical comedy-drama film starring acknowledged British national treasure Dame Judi Dench and Indian actor Ali Fazal, has also been nominated for two prizes: (1) Best Costume Design and (2) Best Makeup and Hairstyling.

-The comedy illustrates the story about an unexpected friendship between Queen Victoria (Dame Judi Dench) and Indian clerk, Abdul Karim (Ali Fazal), who travelled from Raj to Britain to participate in Her Majesty's Golden Jubilee to present Her Majesty with a gift.
+The comedy illustrates the story about an unexpected friendship between Queen Victoria (Dame Judi Dench) and Indian clerk, Abdul Karim (Ali Fazal), who travelled from India to Britain in 1887 for the Queen's Golden Jubilee to present Her Majesty with a gift.

 Even though the top critic of Rotten Tomatoes said its narrative is imbalanced, the film still holds a 66% approval rate out of 175 reviews.

 However, the primary focus of this film has been put upon Queen Victoria, also known as the Empress of India, rather than the young clerk from the British Raj.